Alastair3D/CV/README.md

 ### Growth mindset

 At Makers we have to pick up new concepts quickly.
 A precursor to this is the willingness to grow and embrace challenges.
-At times, it can feel overwhelming but we are fortunate to be trained with tools to effectively manage the challenges of programming.
+At times, it can feel overwhelming but we are fortunate to be trained with tools to manage these aspects of development.

 The emotional curriculum should not be underestimated.
-I am proud to have more mastery of my emotions and consider these skills as very much part of my growth mindset - empathy, listening, teaching, strong pair programming, team work and shared learning.
-Any organisation hiring Makers graduates will likely benefit from this thinking.
+I am proud to have more mastery of my emotions and consider these skills as very much part of my growth mindset - empathy, listening, teaching, strong pair programming, team work & shared learning.
+Any organisation hiring MA graduates will likely benefit from this thinking.

 - Lord Mayor's Award for work in the community
 - Duke of Edinburgh Gold Award